twongCMU/DingPiesAreDone/README.md

 When I connected the Rainbow Hat to the GPIO pins there is a gap which is enough to put the Shim in there to connect to the distance sensor.
 However the gap is too wide to get a good connection so I forced a little bit of folded paper in the gap to put pressure on the shim.
 It's hacky.

 ## Setting up a Pi (in my case, a Pi Zero W)
+run sudo raspi-config
+* enable spi and i2c in interfacing options
+* this modifies /boot/config.txt so do this first

 in /boot/config.txt add:
 * dtoverlay=pi3-disable-bt  <--if want to disable bluetooth
 * dtparam=i2c_arm=on,i2c_baudrate=400000